-Lest We Forget Battlefield Tours (Flanders) are proud to hold official status as collectors for "Blind Veterans UK", previously known as "St Dunstan's" and forward donations to this most worthy charity which was spawned on the Ypres Salient battlefields in January 1915, the first Great War charity organisation.
+Lest We Forget Battlefield Tours (Flanders) are proud to hold official status as collectors for "Blind Veterans UK", previously known as "St Dunstan's" and forward donations to this most worthy charity which was born in January 1915.

-Please click on the below to see images of our clients:
+Please click on the below link to see images of our clients:

 Owner and Director: Milena Kolarikova - Lock BA (Tourism management)